rethree/async/README.md

 // [ { tag: 'faulted', fault: 42, meta: { args: [] } } ]
 ```

 Lazy tasks may optionally accept parameters.
-They will be returned within the result object, under `meta.args`.
-This may turn out useful in distributed context where promises are passed around and it is not immediately obvious what the failure reason was for the consuming code.
+These will be returned within the result object, under `meta.args`.
+May turn out useful in distributed context where promises are passed around and it is not immediately obvious what the failure reason was for the consuming code.
 Think of complex effectful procedures, i.e. `Redux-Saga` fetching `REST` resources.

 ```typescript
 const task = Task(